JennyTran17/VR_Project/README.md

 ## 1. Introduction
 Witchcraft VR is a virtual reality prototype developed using Unity (v 2022.3.62f1) and the XR Interaction Toolkit.
-The project was created as part of a VR Application Development module, with the aim of exploring interaction design, locomotion, and object-based gameplay within a VR environment.

-The application allows the player to move freely through a virtual space, collecting ingredients and crafting potions via cauldron-based system.
-The experience prioritises interaction and systems over scripted events, encouraging exploration and experimentation.
-Over the course of development, several core mechanics were implemented, refined, and evaluated, including wand interaction, potion crafting, broom-based flying, and an end-game completion event.
+The project's aim is to explore interaction design, locomotion, and object-based gameplay within a VR environment.
+Player move freely through a virtual space, collect ingredients and craft potions.

-This report documents the technical achievements of the project, highlights challenges encountered during development, and reflects on the learning outcomes achieved.
+This report documents the technical achievements of the project, highlights challenges encountered during development, and learning outcomes reflection.
 <table border="0">
   <tr align="center">
     <td><img src="https://github.com/user-attachments/assets/28c0be3a-c603-4d14-9a37-ae30053d3c2c" width="400"></td>